CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 Names of pseudo-operations, macro names (if option macrocase enabled), processors instructions and other names
 (for example: argument type, gpu device type) are case-insensitive.
-Symbol names, kernel names, and section names are case-sensitive.
+Symbol names, kernel names,section names and scope names are case-sensitive.

 ### Symbols